 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Equatorial Guinea, you may encounter road conditions that differ significantly from those in the United States.
 U.S. citizens on short stays are permitted to drive with an International Driver’s License.
 Generally, Equatorial Guinea's road networks are increasingly well-developed.
-New road construction and repair are taking place all over the country, and road conditions have improved markedly.
 Speed limits are posted in kilometers but rarely observed, and travelers should remain alert for pedestrians and livestock, even on multi-lane highways.
 Traffic signals and crosswalks are increasingly common, but not always heeded by local drivers.
-Driving while intoxicated is widespread and rarely penalized, particularly at night and during weekends and holidays.
+Driving while intoxicated is widespread, particularly at night and during weekends and holidays.
 Travelers should take additional care when driving at night as many motorists do not use headlights and roads are inconsistently lit.
-If you plan on staying in Equatorial Guinea and will be driving around the country for any length of time, you should attempt to purchase a cell phone for use in case of an emergency.
+If you plan on driving around the country for any length of time, you should purchase a cell phone for use in an emergency.

 Equatoguinean cities have no reliable form of public transportation.
-Taxis, which are inexpensive and readily available, are often poorly-maintained, and taxi drivers frequently drive dangerously or while impaired.
+Taxis, while inexpensive and readily available, are often poorly maintained, and taxi drivers frequently drive dangerously or while impaired.
 Travelers should be aware that taxis will stop to pick up additional passengers and may detour or drop passengers off out of sequence.
 Single travelers, particularly women, are advised to avoid taxis if possible, or to use taxi drivers personally known to them or recommended as being safe and reliable.